Skip to content

 Pursuant to the amended definition, cannabis plant material which contains 0.3 percent or less delta-9 tetrahydrocannabinol (THC) on a dry weight basis is not a controlled substance and does not require a DEA registration to grow.
 Accordingly, if any of the below-listed applicants have applied for a DEA registration exclusively for the purpose of growing cannabis that contains no more than 0.3 percent delta-9 THC on a dry weight basis, including cannabis that contains cannabidiol (CBD) and falls below the delta-9 THC threshold, the applicants no longer require DEA registration for that purpose.”

-08/27/2019, DEPARTMENT OF JUSTICE, Drug Enforcement Administration, [Docket No. DEA-392], Bulk Manufacturer of Controlled Substances Applications: Bulk Manufacturers of Marihuana
+08/27/2019, DEPT OF JUSTICE, DEA, [Docket No. DEA-392], Bulk Manufacturer of Controlled Substances Applications: Bulk Manufacturers of Marihuana

 After all of the above, CBD in 2018 was effectively legal federally if sourced from federally-legal hemp.
 Hemp is federal-legal if it complies with the federal “Farm Bill” which requires it be state-legal.
+And “The Appropriations Act” language prohibits spending funds on federal prosecution; where people are compliant with State law on marijuana and hemp.

 So, some state-legal hemp arguably might not have been federally-legal in 2018 (if violating the Farm Bill’s restrictions).
 But, the Appropriations Act prohibits federal criminal enforcement in any event.